Sniffy2019/Love-to-Read/README.md

 Tests have been run for static only purposes on Replit and Gitpod.
 Using Html and CSS only.
+Glitch was used to neaten the code in Html and CSS.
+W3C was used to eliminate any glaring errors and conflicts of the web pages.
+Lighthouse was used to test mobile response time.

 ## Design of web page, built from the  code institue learning course,  using the following:-